 12. Thomas Jefferson Memorial

-On the southern side of the Tidal Basin, the famous Thomas Jefferson Memorial faces the still water.
+On the southern side of the Tidal Basin, the famous Thomas Jefferson Memorial faces still water.
 Magnificent in style and architecture, the memorial is an open-air columned structure with Jefferson’s statue inside.
-The location of the memorial deserves special laurels, as well.
-Seen from all edges from the basin, it allures many visitors that sit on its massive steps and watch sun leisurely bathing in the water.
+The location of the memorial deserves special laurels as well.
+Seen from all sides of the basin, it allures many visitors that sit on its massive steps and watch sun, leisurely bathing in the water.

 13. Georgetown Waterfront Park

-Stretching along banks of the Potomac River, the Georgetown waterfront park offers a much-needed escape from the bustling city.
+Stretching along banks of the Potomac River, Georgetown Waterfront Park offers a much-needed escape from the bustling city.
 You can take it easy or do quite the opposite.
-From walking to running, biking, and paddling, sunset and sunrise watching – the park leaves nobody behind.
+From walking to running, biking and paddling, sunset and sunrise watching – the park leaves nobody behind.

 14. Yards Park

-With plenty of recreational activities and gorgeous scenery, the Yards Park is a must-see destination during your 24 hours in Washington, D.C.
+With plenty of recreational activities and gorgeous scenery, the Yards Park is a must-see destination in your first 24 hours in Washington, D.C.
 Sitting on a bank of the Anacosia River, the park amuses its visitors with large grassy area and Dancing Fountains.
 Kids enjoy splashing the water in a small pool.
-Abundance of restaurants, numerous festivals and events keep every adult satisfied.
+Abundance of restaurants, numerous festivals, and events keep every adult satisfied.
 And, of course, do not forget famous sculptural bridge.

-Looking back at my 24 hours in Washington, D.C. as a first-time solo visitor, I cannot not pat myself on the back.
-“You did a great job!”
-Let’s be honest, it is way too many places that one can handle in one day.
+Looking back at my 24 hours in Washington, D.C., as a first-time solo visitor, I cannot not pat myself on the back: “You did a great job!”
+Let us be honest, it is way too many places that one can handle in one day.
 On top of that, tiredness from a lot of walking is guaranteed.
 But with some advanced planning, always useful Uber, and adventurous spirit, nothing is impossible.
-When you have only 24 hours in Washington, D.C., make the most of them.
+When you have only 24 hours to spend in Washington, D.C., make the most of them.